How Can You Be Exposed to Asbestos?

 Secondary Asbestos Exposure

-Secondary exposure, also called indirect exposure, is just as dangerous as firsthand exposure.
-This exposure happens when asbestos workers bring fibers home on their clothing, hair and skin.
-Family members and others living in the residence inhale the fibers, putting them at risk of developing a related disease.
+Secondary exposure, also known as indirect exposure, is as dangerous as direct exposure.
+It happens when asbestos workers take fibers home on their clothing, hair or skin.
+Family members and others in the home can breathe in these fibers.
+This increases their risk of disease.

 I’d go down to the boiler room where my dad worked.
 It was very dusty.
 There were chunks of gray, fibrous stuff.
 I didn’t know it was asbestos.
 I’d pick it up and play with it…I helped my mother with the laundry, shaking it, getting the dust off his clothes and everything.